ipunkt/laravel-route-cache/README.md

 	// to get a saved Response from the Cache
 	$routecache->getResponseFromCache()

-	// TODO to get a saved string from the Cache
+	// to get a saved string from the Cache
 	$routecache->getContentFromCache()

 	// you can get the ETag for the entity (but you don't need it)